Psychosocial group support to women and girls affected by the explosion in Beirut

 About the project

-The project provides a full scope of psychosocial and protection services to support the most vulnerable women and girls affected by the explosion in Beirut.
+Red Oak, with funding from the UK government and support from the International Rescue Committee, provides a full scope of psychosocial and protection services to support the most vulnerable women and girls affected by the explosion in Beirut.
 It helps them to cope with trauma, loss, feeling of helplessness, and to become reconciled to everyday life.
 Preventing distress and suffering from developing into something more severe, it provides specialized services, PSS sessions, group art therapies, i.e. art therapy, dance therapy, music therapy, support groups, and one-to-one psychological support.
 It helps victims of trauma to feel safe and grounded in the present moment and prevent them from feeling overwhelmed or ‘flooded’ as the traumatic memory is processed.

-With a well-defined and specialized team, the project ensures services are tailored to best address the person’s strengths and needs and to identify the resources to meet those needs.
 Special attention is given to empower volunteers with disabilities as they are less likely to have access to volunteerism.